teranum/ls-dev/xingAsync/README.md

 # LS증권 XingAPI wrapper

-This is a simple package for XingApi (dll and com mode).
+This is a simple package for XingApi (DLL and COM mode).

 ## Installation